 The mission of TFK is facilitated by cooperation and communication between individuals and groups involved in various aspects of the environment in the region.
-TFK works in close collaboration with the Kouchibouguac National Park (KNP), Department of Fisheries and Oceans (DFO) Canada, New Brunswick Department of Natural Resources and Energy Development (NBDNRED), Village of Saint-Louis-de-Kent Municipality, and a recent partnership has been developed with Kopit Lodge of Elsipogtog First Nation.
-TFK also frequently collaborates and supports other non-governmental-organizations (NGOs) throughout the region.
+TFK works in close collaboration with the Kouchibouguac National Park (KNP), Department of Fisheries and Oceans (DFO) Canada, New Brunswick Department of Natural Resources and Energy Development (NBDNRED), and Beaurivage Municipality.
+TFK also frequently collaborates and supports other non-governmental organizations (NGOs) throughout the region.